aws-samples/nvidia-omniverse-modular-solution-with-aws-cdk/docs/omniverse-nucleus/README.md

-# NVIDIA Omniverse Nucleus on AWS deployment
+# NVIDIA Omniverse Enterprise Nucleus on AWS deployment

 A guide to deploy NVIDIA Omniverse Enterprise Nucleus on Amazon EC2.
-Last updated on 04/2024.
+Last updated on 05/2024.

 ## Overview
 This guide includes steps to deploy a NVIDIA Omniverse Enterprise